The Garden of Rama: Plot summary

-Soon an aggressive group of humans, led by a mob boss, seizes control of the human colony and begins a war of annihilation and propaganda against one of the other races occupying the massive spacecraft.
+Soon an aggressive group of humans, led by a mob boss, seizes control of the human colony and begins a war of annihilation and propaganda against one of the other species occupying the massive spacecraft.
 The original astronauts and their children find themselves powerless to prevent the genocide.
 However, the aggressive behavior of the human species does not go unnoticed: Another species, unknown to the humans, observes their behavior and starts considering a possible counterattack.

 Meanwhile, Rama III determines that total escalation of the conflict is imminent and transmits an emergency signal to its ancient constructors.
 The book ends with a cliffhanger, on the eve of the execution of one of the original astronauts.

+Reception

+A New York Times review prior to the book's release on September 1, 1991 reports the book features few events, is primarily philosophical and builds on the story of the previous two in the series.
+A 1998 review rated the book 2.5/5, mentioning that although there are highlights in the story, it deteriorates in the book's second half, reporting an overall poor storytelling through the use of stock characters.
+Another negative 1999 review is critical of the emphasis of Nicole's recounted childhood stories, but that the plot development is important to understand the later novel which they consider an improvement, Rama Revealed.